pvs-hd-tea/TCrules/DOCUMENTATION.md

 The big_eval.py script ....
 ###TODO JONAS, KRISTIN

 ## Challenges
 The most difficult thing was to start from scratch.
 We found it discouraging that our first ideas and approaches were rejected.
 That's why we were also under time pressure.

 There was a lot of research before we started the actual implementation.
 We decided to use tree-sitter so that we could compare the inputs in the three programming languages.
 However, the syntax and the keywords are not universal and each language has its differences, which of course makes it difficult to cover all of them.

 Working in a team could be also mentioned here.
 Since each of us has their own ideas and programming style, it was not always easy to come to a compromise.

 ## Future work
 It is an interesting project that requires creativity and persistence, and in which a lot of work could be invested.

-At the moment, the biggest drawback is that for deriving new rules, the code in the parser.py file should also be extended.
+At the moment, the biggest drawback is that for deriving new rules, the code in the parser.py file might need to be extended.

+Future work on this project may include the following tasks.
+The derivation of rules could be automated, if necessary, so that as little manual work as possible is required.
+The idea of translating entire concepts/algorithms should be completed.
+The parallel training dataset needs to be enlarged so that more concepts can be translated.

 ## Conclusion
 We have successfully created the procedure for deriving the rules using the parallel corpus and implemented the translation of individual lines of code and entire files.
 A parallel test dataset and a pipeline for it have been created, as well as an evaluation data set and an evaluation script.

 Nevertheless, there are still some limitations and areas of investment.